Copyright (c) 2007-2024 THE THRASH METAL GUIDE

 JAGUAR (COLOMBIA)

-Based on "Lord & Master", this is the brainchild of just one musician, the name Eddy Soto (also the thrash/black hybriders Desecrator of Evil and the black metal monsters Manifestacion Diabolica), the style being a vicious blend of thrash and black, with Soto bashing with little remorse throughout, the more melodic sentiments on the ttle-track revealing a more proficient side of the man, one that doesn't shine a lot here as his focus is on aggressive uncompromising rhythms even on a few longer, more meticulously-constructed ("Kundinamarkien", "Sacrifice Ritual") compositions.
+Based on "Lord & Master", this is the brainchild of just one musician, the name Eddy Soto (also the thrash/black hybriders Desecrator of Evil and the black metal monsters Manifestacion Diabolica), the style being a vicious blend of thrash and black, with Soto bashing with little remorse throughout, the more melodic sentiments on the title-track revealing a more proficient side of the man, one that doesn't shine a lot here as his focus is on aggressive uncompromising rhythms even on a few longer, more meticulously-constructed ("Kundinamarkien", "Sacrifice Ritual") compositions.
 The sound quality is a bit muddy, and the drum machine used is too loud, deafening the other instruments on quite a few moments.

 Seguidores de Lucifer EP, 2015